cdeletre/hacksdl/README.md

 An **experimental** SDL2 library hook hack.
 No safety controls are made, segfault can happen if you set crazy values.
 You have been warned ;)

 This hack can swap the indexes of the controllers using `HACKSDL_MAP_INDEX_<n>` env variable where `<n>` is the index you want to change.
 It allows you for example to use another controller in a game when the game only uses the main controller (index 0).
+Maximum index is 15 (included).

-Also this hack can give light debug info (with `HACKSDL_HINT_DEBUG` env variable) such as if one of the followin function has been called:
+Also this hack can give light debug info (with `HACKSDL_HINT_DEBUG` env variable) such as if one of the following function has been called (non exhaustive, see source code for accurate informations):

 - int SDL_Init(Uint32 flags)
 - int SDL_NumJoysticks(void)